Hansade2005/FreeAIGateway/README.md

 - **Add a provider** — copy `server/src/providers/openai-compat.ts` as a template, wire it into `server/src/providers/index.ts`, seed its models in `server/src/db/index.ts`, add a test in `server/src/__tests__/providers/`.
 - **Add an endpoint** — images, moderations, audio.
 The provider base class can grow new methods; adapters declare which they support.
-- **Improve the router** — cost-aware routing (cheapest-healthy-fastest tradeoffs), better latency-weighted priority, regional pinning.
+- **Improve the router** — cost-aware routing, latency-weighted priority, regional pinning.
-- **Dashboard polish** — charts on the Analytics page, key rotation UX, batch import of keys from `.env`.
+- **Dashboard polish** — Analytics charts, key rotation UX, batch import of keys from `.env`.
-- **Docs** — more examples, client library snippets for Go/Rust/etc., a deployment recipe for Docker or Fly.
+- **Docs** — more examples, client snippets for Go/Rust, deployment recipes.

 **Development loop:**